v2sCollections/Constellation/README.md

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - Increased the speed of Ship Landing Animations.
 It comes with various speed multipliers for you to choose from.
 - Increased the Distance at which you can transfer items from Player to Ship.
-- You increase the number of custom landing sites you can have saved simultaneously, increasing it from the vanilla 3 sites.
+- You can increase the number of custom landing sites you can have saved simultaneously, increasing it from the vanilla 3 sites.
+- You can sit in the pilot seat to add the captured ship to your fleet.
+No need to make it your home ship.

 ## [Ship Building](https://)

 - A bunch of tweaks that make the shipbuilder more enjoyable and responsive to use.
 Includes faster and further zoom, faster panning, faster rotating, smaller snapping distance, and more floors.
 - Increases the overlap tolerance in the ship-builder, allowing for more tight and varied builds with slightly overlapping modules.
 - Increased the maximum number of ships you can own x5.
+- Ensures the Outpost Shipbuilder always has 800,000 credits on hand as soon as you open the menu, and optionally unlocks all specialty parts at the outpost

 ## [Ship HUD](https://)